vamc526/E2E-data-engineering-project/ReadME.md

 Deployed and managed Kafka on AWS EC2 instances for scalability and reliability.
 Implemented monitoring and logging mechanisms to ensure data pipeline reliability and performance.

-## Optimization and Maintenance:

-Optimized data pipeline for low-latency and high-throughput operations.
-Conducted regular maintenance and troubleshooting to ensure seamless data flow.